 Original Owner: Robert Scott Architect: L.W.
-Hargreaves

-Contractor: Pacific Coast Construction Company; Terra cotta provided by Gladding, McBean & Co.
+Hargreaves Contractor: Pacific Coast Construction Company; Terra cotta provided by Gladding, McBean & Co.
+Date of Construction: 1911-12

 The Scott Building is a three-storey, brick-clad commercial building situated at the southeast corner of the intersection of Douglas Street, Hillside Avenue and Gorge Road East in the Douglas Street South area of the Burnside neighbourhood of Victoria.
 Notable features of this Edwardian-era building include an extensive use of terra cotta, with a central entry marked by an elaborate architrave and two Ionic columns.